-For violations regarding unauthorized use of computers systems and facilities (includes email, logins, or passwords), please refer to the Acceptable Usage of Computer Systems and Facilities policy, which appears in SECTION III of this Handbook.
+For violations regarding unauthorized use of computers systems and facilities (includes email, logins, or passwords), please refer to the Acceptable Usage of Computer Systems and Facilities policy, which appears in SECTION III.
 Violations of this policy are subject to penalties as set forth in the Code of Student Conduct and Responsibility.